-The Embedded Key Manager rotates keys and supports a maximum of 254 keys, and allows you to specify how many months a key is in effect before being replaced (after the file system is restarted).
+The Embedded Key Manager rotates keys and supports a maximum of 254 keys, and allows you to specify how many months a key is in effect before being replaced.
 The Embedded Key Manager key rotation is managed on the protection system.